w3c/mediasession/explainer.md

 Here is a summary of the open questions mentioned above.

-* What should we do if the page ignores some important media control events such as "pause"?
+* What should we do if the page ignores some important media control handlers such as "pause"?
 * Making `MediaSession` a global instance or a user-constructible object?
 * Letting iframes use `MediaSession` or not?